Improving the accessibility of the government blogging and campaigns platforms

-A good place to start is with an accessibility audit.
-We use the Digital Accessibility Centre (DAC) based in Wales.
-They’re friendly, communicative, and helpful.
+A good place to start is an accessibility audit.
+We use the Digital Accessibility Centre (DAC) in Wales.
+They’re friendly, communicative and helpful.
 That’s a real benefit if it’s the first time you’re doing it!

 The audit will assess your service against the latest accessibility regulations.
 These can be found at W3 in the form of WCAG (Web Content Accessibility Guidelines).

-Using the Design System means there’s consistency with GOV.UK.
-The guidelines and recommendations are compliant with regulations and standards so implementing them from the beginning is the way to go.
+Using the Design System ensures consistency with GOV.UK.
+The guidelines and recommendations are compliant with regulations and standards, so implementing them from the beginning is the way to go.